watson-developer-cloud/assistant-with-discovery/README.md

 ### Create a collection and ingest documents in Discovery

-1. Navigate to your Discovery instance in your Bluemix dashboard
+1. Navigate to your Discovery instance in your IBM Cloud dashboard
 2. Launch the Discovery tooling
   ![](readme_images/discovery_tooling.png)